-In the Juvenile Justice Clinic, students represent minors charged with violations of the criminal law and status offenses in Michigan’s family courts, as well as adults who were sentenced to prison as juveniles.
-Students may also work on policy and law reform projects.
+In the Juvenile Justice Clinic, students represent minors charged with violations of the criminal law and status offenses in Michigan trial courts, as well as adults who were sentenced to prison as juveniles in Michigan trial and appellate courts.
+Students may also work on policy projects as they arise.

 Information for Students